 Similarly, the whole 2d career sites of today will convert to Metaverse of career sites in upcoming years helping the candidates ‘experience’ the job description rather than just reading it.
 It will provide the companies an opportunity to enhance their brand as well.

 Metaverse as the Ideal Workplace for Gen Z

 Gen Z and millennials are going to occupy the workspaces by 75% and therefore it is essential to attract top talent.
 We know that most Gen Z spend time with gadgets, and the virtual environment will attract them.
 Therefore, Metaverse recruitment will be ideal for hiring the most talented candidates.

 Web innovation is becoming trendy and employers waiting on the sideline for long will be left behind.
 Metaverse offers an immersive way of communication among people and employees who are working away from each other.

 The importance of involving technology for hybrid workers is undeniable in every aspect ranging from talent acquisition to onboarding, training sessions, collaborations, meetings, marketing, and much more.

 However, there are still the following roadblocks that may slow down the progress and adoption of the technology in workplaces and human capital management:

-The Metaverse is going to provide an immersive experience to the new candidates where they will experience the virtual world of their new workplace.
-The companies will have an opportunity to demonstrate their work culture to the candidates and help your recruiting team to improve and attract the talent pool of the candidates through recruitment in Metaverse.
+Metaverse is going to provide an immersive experience to the new candidates where they will experience the virtual world of their new workplace.
+The companies will have an opportunity to demonstrate their work culture to the candidates and help their recruiting teams to attract and increase the talent pool of the candidates through recruitment in Metaverse.